Academic Catalog

 • An undergraduate cumulative grade-point average (GPA) of 3.4 or higher on a 4.0 scale

-• Applicants who have a cumulative grade point average below 3.4 should submit an explanatory statement with their application for consideration
+• Applicants with a cumulative GPA below 3.4 should submit an explanatory statement with their application for consideration

-• The cumulative GPA is calculated using credits from all college institutions, not just transfer credits.
+• The cumulative GPA is calculated using credits from all college institutions, not just transfer credits accepted at St. Kate's

 • Successful completion of all prerequisite coursework with a prereq GPA of 3.4 or better